-Verify that coolant is mixed with water in a 50/50 ratio.
-It is suggested that you purchase a refractometer to ensure the correct water-to-coolant ratio.
-Because a closed cooling system retains and recirculates coolant, an additional step prior to every outing is necessary: Before starting the engine, while it is still cool to the touch and does not burn skin, check the coolant reservoir level.
-The instructions for this critical step are explained in the Care and Maintenance section of this Owner's Manual.
+In the closed cooling system, verify that there is sufficient coolant/water in the system.
+(Coolant and water may be required to be mixed, depending on the brand of coolant, most likely in a 50/50 mix.)
+Because a closed cooling system retains and recirculates coolant an additional step prior to every outing is necessary: Before starting the engine, while it is still cool to the touch and does not burn skin, check the coolant reservoir level.
+The instructions for this critical step are explained in the Care and Maintenance section of this manual.

 NEVER use ethylene glycol or Dex-Cool antifreeze coolant.
 These types of coolants are not formulated for the requirements of the Malibu Monsoon engine.
 NEVER mix the approved propylene glycol coolant with any other type of coolant, including ethylene glycol or Dex-Cool, even in small amounts.
-In fact, these different formulations do NOT mix and will not provide the required cooling protection for the Malibu Monsoon engine.
+In fact, these different formulations DO NOT mix and will not provide the required cooling protection for the Malibu Monsoon engine.
+Mixing coolants has the potential to damage the cooling system.

-Axis recommends using Sierra Brand, 5-year, 100,000-mile Marine Grade Coolant in a 50/50 mix with distilled water to keep the warranty in effect.
-Sierra is an environmentally friendly coolant.
+Axis recommends using Peak Sierra Brand, 5-Year, 100,000-mile Marine Grade Coolant in a 50/50 mix with distilled water to keep the warranty in effect.
+Peak Sierra is an environmentally friendly coolant.